Our people comprise our patrons, our council, our board, our team and our members.

 - Our president is our ambassador to international events and a contact point for our patrons.

-- Our staff, contractors and volunteers carry out or coordinate our activities.
+- Our staff, contractors and volunteers develop, manage and implement our strategy, operational plans and activities.

 - Our members run into the thousands and are crucial in supporting us and spreading our message.